-EarthSky Tonight August 26, 2016.
-The image at the top of this post, showing a campfire under the Milky Way, is by Ben Coffman Photography in Oregon.
+The image at top, showing a campfire under the Milky Way, is by Ben Coffman Photography in Oregon.
 He wrote:

 These good folks – co-workers from one of the resorts on Mt Hood, if I remember correctly – let me take their photo on the beach near Cape Kiwanda [a state natural area near in Pacific City, Oregon].
 They looked like they were having fun.